-- 1. Apply colour theory and design principles in the creation of felted samples and projects using secondary structures and fibres. - 2.
+- 1. Explore basic felting and embellishment techniques through samples and projects by selecting appropriate materials, tools and equipment. - 2.
+Apply colour theory and design principles in the creation of felted samples and projects.
 Create felt pieces using secondary structures and fibres. - 3.
-Explore basic felting and embellishment techniques through samples and projects by selecting appropriate materials, tools and equipment. - 4.
-Develop a resource binder of properly labelled, well-organized samples, design inspirations, sketches, articles and class handouts. - 5.
+Develop a resource inventory of properly labelled, well-organized samples, design inspirations, sketches, articles and class handouts. - 4.
 Share personal research through critiques, discussions, presentation boards and/or PowerPoint presentations in a manner that reflects a thoughtful understanding of concepts, techniques and vocabulary of felting.